ccoenraets/ionic-tutorial/ionic-facebook-integration.md

 ## Step 3: Display the User Profile

-1. Create a **template** for the user profile screen.
-In the templates folder, create a new file named **profile.html** and implement it as follows:
+1. Create a **template** for the user profile view.
+In the conference/www/templates directory, create a new file named **profile.html** and implement it as follows:

     ```
     {% raw %}